Table of Contents

 Brochure to assist health educators and health communicators in conceiving and producing educational materials and activities that do not rely solely on the printed word.
 [80 p.]

 Centers for Disease Control & Prevention's online portal for health communication.
-The Tools & Templates section contains links to health literacy resources, social medial tools, images and interactive media
+The Training, Tools & Templates section contains links to health literacy resources, social medial tools, images and interactive media

 Centers for Disease Control and Prevention's Plain Language Thesaurus for Health Communications